scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

 ## Building and installing a SUBTITLES.MIX file with a "make" command
 You need to follow these instructions:
-1. Download the online Excel transcript and save it as "englishTranscript.xls" into the "devtools\create_bladerunner\subtitles\sampleInput" folder.
+1. Download the online Excel transcript and save it as "englishTranscript.xlsx" into the "devtools\create_bladerunner\subtitles\sampleInput" folder.
 __The online Excel file is available here:__ https://docs.google.com/spreadsheets/d/17ew0YyhSwqcqZg6bXrIgz0GkA62dhgViHN15lOu5Hj8/edit?usp=sharing
 2. Edit your font glyphs PNG file (or use the provided one in the sampleInput folder).
 This file should be stored as "subtitlesFont.png" into the "devtools\create_bladerunner\subtitles\sampleInput" folder.